ellensianoneill/project_roots/README.md

 2. **Jupyter Notebook** | market_survey_analysis.ipyb

-   Uses data analytical techniques to gain insight into the dataset.
+   Notebook outlines data analytical techniques used to gain insight into the dataset.

    Examples include:
-   - Histogram (to understand spread of age related data)
+   - **Histogram** to understand spread of age related data
-   - Correlation matrix (to tease out potential relationships among catgeorical variables)
+   - **Correlation matrix** to tease out potential relationships among catgeorical variables

 4. **Environment** | environment.yaml

-   File outlines the name of the environment used for this project, as well as the dependencies that required installation.
+   File outlines the name of the environment used for this project, as well as the dependencies that require installation.
    Using the conda env export --from-history flag, this environemt file will work across all platforms.